 The 20th annual Fantasy Lights display will again dazzle viewers with new themes and yearly additions to the largest drive-through display of lights in the Northwest.
 Fantasy Lights operates for 35 nights, November 27-January 1, 2015, nightly from 5:30-9:00pm.

-The 19th annual Fantasy Lights display will again dazzle viewers with new themes and yearly additions to the largest drive-through display of lights in the Northwest.
-Fantasy Lights operates for 35 nights, November 28-January 1, 2014, nightly from5:30-9:00pm.
 The beautiful two and a quarter mile drive takes place in Spanaway County Park, 14905 Gus G Bresemann Blvd., just west of 152nd/Military Road and SR 7 (Pacific Ave) in Spanaway, WA.
-The fee per car is $13 and $45 per bus (25+ passengers).
+The fee per car is $14 and $45 per bus (25+ passengers).
+Half price nights for cars only: Dec 1, 2, 3, 8, 9 10.
 For more information and driving directions call 253-798-3330, or www.piercecountywa.org/parks

 Meet local author Brandon Stogsdill at 7 p.m. on Thursday, Nov.
 13 at Parkland/Spanaway Pierce County Library.
 Snacks will be provided at this free event.

 Parkland native Brandon Stogsdill discusses the true life events written about in his book The Boy with the Gun.
 Learn how Stogsdill went from being a troubled kid and imprisoned felon to a college graduate, successful youth mental health counselor and author.
 [Read more…]